domfarolino/algorithms/src/algorithm_practice/String_Algorithms/initialToTarget/README.md

 ## Naive Search Approach

-The naive approach to this solution (not implemented here) is to basically from the `initial` string, generate all possible strings as long as `target`, and check to see if any of them equal target.
+The naive approach to this solution (not implemented here) is to basically, from the `initial` string, generate all possible strings as long as `target`, and check to see if any of them equal `target`.
 This is of course very expensive, but we can do so in a BFS fashion.
 First, consider the binary tree that can be made from `initial`:

 In: "AB", "BABA"